MaximilianGewers/TanoaMap/README.md

 3. use git to clone the repository 'git clone <URL>'
 4. Done

+## To Edit
+1. open the game
+2. Load the editor with Tanoa
+3. Load the game files
+4. Start editing

 ## Set up the game client
 1. Use steam to launch Arma 3 and selecte the following mods